Our school vision

 Concrete materials, contexts, drawings, diagrams and equations all play a role.
 These are discussed through opportunities for pupil-pupil and pupil-teacher talk, to develop reasoning, flexibility and adaptability in mathematical thinking.

 Memorisation and repetition of key facts (times tables and number bonds etc.) are important aspects of learning.
 Evidence from cognitive science research suggests that learning key facts so they can be recalled automatically ‘frees up’ working memory.
 It can then focus on more complex problem solving, rather than reaching cognitive overload trying to calculate simple operations.
 In terms of procedural fluency and conceptual understanding, one should not be prioritised over the other.
 Learning is most effective when the two are fully integrated.
+Finchampstead School children have regular opportunities for retrieval practice so they have the skills to apply their known facts to reasoning and problem solving within lessons.

 Teaching children precise mathematical language and insisting upon its use supports children's ability to think mathematically.
 Having the language and using it empowers children’s ability to think about the concept.